tvaisanen/dependencymapping/README.md

 Django Rest API: `docker exec -it dependencymapping_api ptw`

-Check docker container ls if container not found.
+run `docker container ls` if container if default container names are not found.

 ## Environment

 Host setup is done in file `.env` where variables required by React app stars with `REACT_APP`.
-Environment variables that are not required by the app can omit the prefix.
+Environment variables that are not required by the webapp can be used without the prefix.

 ### Application

 Application is run behind NGINX reverse proxy.
-All of the traffic goes through via proxy.
-If it is required to allow the applications accessed without proxy uncomment the `ports: -PORT:PORT` from docker-compose.yml.
+All of the traffic goes via proxy.
+To open applications ports to be accessed without without the proxy uncomment the `ports: -PORT:PORT` from docker-compose.yml.

-Api is accessed through api.API_HOST
+Api is accessed through https://api.API_HOST